 We define also the unconditionally sufficient number of processing elements (PEs) as the maximal number of nodes in concurrent computation at any time, across all possible schedules for parallel traversing in the absolutely shortest time.

-Figure 2: Parallel traversing with (left) or without (right) the dynamic prioritization on a non-tree DAG with P=3 (top), on a tree with P=3,4,2 (bottom), respectively.
+Figure 2: Parallel traversing with (left) or without (right) the dynamic prioritization on a non-tree DAG (top) and an imbalanced tree (bottom).

 3.2 Conditional ranking and prioritization